 As many local governments continue to have conversations on what to do with Juvenile Justice, many counties are approaching a more radical solution.
 Recently, San Francisco County, announced a plan to close down its Juvenile Hall by 2021.
 For Commissioner Casillas, it is time that San Mateo County reassess and study alternative methods for providing rehabilitative services to youth.
 “I think the 21st century approach to Juvenile Justice would involve an abolition of Juvenile Hall in favor of a community oriented rehabilitation program,” said Casillas.
 The commission has recommended the Board of Supervisors to study alternatives to incarceration for juveniles in the county.

 As part of their many projects, the commission has worked to ensure that families of youth who were incarcerated in the County’s juvenile facilities were aware of a law waiving certain costs related to juvenile incarceration, and another which expunged marijuana convictions.
 For more long-term projects, the commission is helping to research the development of a youth court, which would help peers become more involved in restorative justice practices.
-When asked what her goals were for the future of Juvenile Justice in San Mateo County, Gustafson said “I hope one day to see an end to the term ‘juvenile justice’, not necessarily the system itself, but to the idea that we need to punish kids or lock them up rather than supporting them to become productive members of society.”
+When asked what her goals were for the future of Juvenile Justice in San Mateo County, Gustafson said, “I hope to see a society where we treat juvenile justice as a rehabilitative and not punitive practice.”